p13tarunkk/p13tarunkk.github.io/_posts/2019-10-24-fake-reviews.md

 8. Reviewer reviewing only on a single seller or product with no purchase history

-Missed Something ?
-Please share in the comments below
+Want to help in building a comprehensive list ?
+Please share in the comments section below